-• Uranium-contaminated waste, principally from mining, milling, and enrichment.
-Under some circumstances uranium's 15-hour radon decay product requires additional control.
-The uranium tails from enrichment generally are not included in waste tabulations because in time they may be incorporated as a fertile material in breeding.

-- Plutonium-contaminated waste, principally from weapons materials processing.
-There are two classes of plutonium wastes: the transuranic, containing mostly plutonium and other transuranics, and the high-level wastes that contain significant heat-generating products, strontium, and cesium. - Other radionuclide-contaminated waste, generally called low-level waste, as generated in the reactor and fuel cycle, as well as in the radionuclide applications.
-(See Tables 21.14 and 21.15.)
+- Uranium-contaminated waste, principally from mining, (the "Tails" (Non-Uranium containing minerals contain radium and radon as uranium decay products)) milling, and enrichment [40].
+Under some circumstances uranium's 15-h radon decay product requires additional control.
+The uranium tails from enrichment generally are not included in waste tabulations because in time they may be incorporated as a fertile material in breeding. - Plutonium-contaminated waste, principally from weapons materials processsing.
+There are two classes of plutonium wastes: the transuranic, containing mostly plutonium and other transuranics, and the high-level wastes that contain significant heat-generating products, strontium, and cesium. - Other radionuclide-contaminated waste, generally called low-level waste, as generated in the reactor and fuel cycle, as well as in the radionuclide applications (see Tables 21.13 and 21.14.).

 Limiting the generation of waste is the first and most important consideration in managing radioactive wastes.
 The Purex process was developed to eliminate the solids additions to the high-level wastes in earlier technology.
-Improved housekeeping procedures have greatly reduced the low-level and transuranic
+Improved housekeeping procedures have greatly reduced the low-level and transuranic wastes generated in the power plants, defense plants, and laboratories.
+Delay and decay is frequently an